 - Sports Coverage

-Atlantic Scuba owns and operates two RHIBs (Ridged Hulled Inflatable Boats) as dive charter boats.
-‘Starfish’ is a Category 4 MCA coded RHIB, licensed to carry 12 people including the boat skipper.
+Atlantic Scuba owns and operates a RHIB (Ridged Hulled Inflatable Boat) as a dive charter boat.
+‘Stingray II’ is a Category 4 MCA coded RHIB, licensed to carry 12 people including the boat skipper.
 It is fitted with a single Mercury 200HP Optimax 2 engine, it is very fast, reliable, quiet and comfortable.